 Loaned from: The Chicago Public Library in Chicago, Illinois

 A woman named Harlean Hoffman Vision found a rare edition of Wilde’s decadent novel in her late mother’s personal effects and vowed to set things right.
-“She kept saying, ‘You’re not going to arrest me?’” recalled marketing director Ruth Lednicer at the time, “and we said, ‘No, we’re so happy you brought it back.’”
+“She kept saying, ‘You’re not going to arrest me?’” recalled marketing director Ruth Lednicer at the time, “And we said, ‘No, we’re so happy you brought it back.’”

 7. Master of Men by E. Phillips Oppenheim

-LOANED FROM: The Leicester County Library in Leicester, England
+Loaned from: The Leicestershire County Library in Leicester, England

 E. Phillips Oppenheim lived in Leicester, so the the Leicestershire County Council was thrilled to reclaim this piece of its literary heritage after it turned up in a nearby house—even though the library branch it originally belonged to had shut down decades earlier.

 8. Facts I Ought to Know About the Government of My Country by William H. Bartlett

-LOANED FROM: The New Bedford Public Library in New Bedford, Massachusetts
+Loaned from: The New Bedford Free Public Library in New Bedford, Massachusetts

 Stanley Dudek of Mansfield, Massachusetts, claimed that his mother, an immigrant from Poland, decided to brush up on American politics by borrowing this volume from the New Bedford library in 1910.
-“For a person who was just becoming a citizen, it was the perfect book for her,” says Dudek.
+“For a person who was just becoming a citizen, it was the perfect book for her,” Dudek said.

 9. Insectivorous Plants by Charles Darwin

-LOANED FROM: The Camden School of Arts Lending Library in Sydney, Australia
+Loaned from: The Camden Libraries in Sydney, Australia

 An Australian copy of Darwin’s treatise on bug-eating flora was borrowed in 1889.
-After two World Wars, Neil Armstrong’s moon landing, and the birth of the internet, it was finally returned on July 22, 2011.
+After two World Wars, the Apollo moon landing, and the birth of the internet, it was finally returned on July 22, 2011.

 10. The Ancient History of the Egyptians, Carthaginians, Assyrians, Babylonians, Medes and Persians, Macedonians, and Grecians (Volume II) by Charles Rollin